Diffusion dynamics of an overdamped active ellipsoidal particle in two dimensions: Abstract

 \section{Abstract}

 Shape asymmetry is the most abundant in nature and attracted great interest in recent research.
 The phenomenon is widely recognized: a free ellipsoidal Brownian particle displays anisotropic diffusion during short time intervals, which subsequently transitions to an isotropic diffusion pattern over longer time scales.
 We have further expanded this concept to incorporate active ellipsoidal particles characterized by an initial self-propelled velocity.
-In our previous study\cite{ghosh2022persistence}, we derived the analytical expressions and simulation results of the persistence probability of an active anisotropic particle without any external potential and with an external harmonic potential.
-This paper provides analytical and simulation results of diffusion coefficients of an active ellipsoidal particle.
-In comparison to a passive particle, we demonstrate that the long-term diffusion coefficient of an active particle is influenced by both the magnitude of the propulsion velocity and the rotational diffusion coefficient.
-We have also studied the approximations of different results for diffusion coefficients in $t\ll D_\theta^{-1}$ time-scale.
+This paper provides analytical and simulation results of diffusion dynamics of an active ellipsoidal particle.
+The active ellipsoidal particle manifests three distinct regimes in its diffusion dynamics over time.
+In the transient regime, it displays diffusive behavior followed by a super-diffusive phase, and in the longer time duration, it transitions to purely diffusive dynamics.
 We investigated diffusion dynamics for the free particle as well as the particle in a harmonic trap, and the particle subject to a constant field force.
-Additionally, we have studied the scaled average velocity of an ellipsoidal active particle in different force fields.
-We show analytically and numerically that the long-term diffusion coefficient is altered by the presence of external forces in comparison to a free particle.
+Moreover, we have studied the rotational diffusion dynamics and torque production resulting from an external constant force field.
+Furthermore, our investigation extends to the examination of the scaled average velocity of an ellipsoidal active particle, considering both a constant force field and a one-dimensional ratchet.